 Real Estate mentioned: Guardian and its subsidiaries do not endorse or issue have any direct or indirect responsibility with respect to this activity; and its products.

-The Living Balance Sheet® (LBS) and the LBS Logo are registered service marks of The Guardian Life Insurance Company of America (Guardian), New York, NY. © Copyright 2005-2015 The Guardian Life Insurance Company of America.
+The Living Balance Sheet® (LBS) and the LBS Logo are service marks of Guardian. © Copyright 2005-2017 Guardian

 Reverse mortgages may not be used for the purchase of securities or insurance products.
 Neither Guardian nor its subsidiaries issue nor service reverse mortgages.

 Past performance is not a guarantee of future results.
 All investments contain risk and may lose value.
 Equities may decline in value due to both real and perceived general market, economic, and industry conditions.

 Investors should consider the investment objectives, risks, charges, and expenses of 529 plans carefully before purchasing.
 More information about 529 plans can be found in the issuer’s official statement.
 Please read the official statement carefully before investing.

 Withdrawals from Individual Retirement Accounts is subject to ordinary income tax treatment and if made prior to age 59 ½ may be subject to an additional 10% federal income tax penalty.
 Investments which fund IRAs are subject to market risk including loss of principal